Electric-Switchable Chiral Magnons in PT-Symmetric Antiferromagnets

-\textit{Summary.} In summary, we have revealed a class of ${\cal PT}$-preserving AFIs that exhibit giant magnon band splitting under an electric field.
-Such giant electric-split magnons originate from a hidden dipole moment that amplifies the ME effect.
-Through DFT calculations and linear spin wave calculations, we identified a series of candidate materials with magnon band splittings exceeding $\mbox{20}\,\mbox{meV}$.
-These candidates exhibit large band splitting, exceptional thermal stability, and the ability to propagate in insulators, promising a design strategy for electrically controlled magnetism.
+\textit{Summary and discussion.} In summary, we have revealed a class of ${\cal PT}$-preserving AFIs that exhibit giant magnon band splitting under an electric field.
+Such pronounced electric-field-induced magnon splitting originate from a hidden dipole moment that amplifies the ME effect.
+Through DFT calculations combined with linear spin wave theory, we identified a series of candidate materials with magnon band splittings exceeding $\mbox{20}\,\mbox{meV}$.
+These candidates feature large band splitting and exceptional thermal stability, promising a design strategy for electrically controlled magnetism.

 Moreover, the magnon band splitting induced by the electric field breaks the antiferromagnetic lattice symmetry but is independent of the SOC effect.
 As a result, the split magnon bands still conserve spin angular momentum.
-This behavior is distinct from the splitting caused by SOC, which lead to magnon dissipation, and thus the electric-field-induced splitting demonstrates greater stability.
-The associated thermal spin conductivity can be reversed by an electric field, with the resulting value being much larger than that induced by magnon Berry curvature.
-Notably, all the candidates we have listed are insulators, which effectively prevents the band damping\,\cite{chumak2014magnon, chumak2015magnon, poelchen2023long, vsmejkal2023chiral}.
-Our work provides a new way toward nonvolatile spintronics based on the antiferromagnetic magnons.
+This behavior is distinct from the splitting caused by SOC, which leads to magnon dissipation; consequently, the electric-field-driven magnon splitting exhibits exhibits a longer lifetime and enhanced robustness.
+The associated thermal spin conductivity can be reversed by an electric field and and is significantly larger than that arising from magnon Berry curvature.
+Notably, all candidate materials considered here are insulators, which effectively prevents the band damping\,\cite{chumak2014magnon, chumak2015magnon, poelchen2023long, vsmejkal2023chiral}.
+Our work provides a new way toward nonvolatile antiferromagnetic spintronics based on the magnons.

 \textit{Acknowledgments.} The authors thank Prof.\,Jian Zhou for helpful discussions.
 This work is supported by the National Natural Science Foundation of China (Grant No.\,12374092), Natural Science Basic Research Program of Shaanxi (Program No.\,2023-JC-YB-017), Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No.\,22JSQ013), “Young Talent Support Plan” of Xi'an Jiaotong University, and the Xiaomi Young Talents Program.
 G.\,Q.\,Chang thanks grants from the Singapore National Research Foundation Fellowship Award (NRF-NRFF13-2021-0010) and Nanyang Technological University startup grant (NTUSUG).
 Y.\,Jin thanks to the Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2401002), the Natural Science Foundation of China (Grant No. 12404181).